anton-filimonov/Paginator/README.md

 5. Tells Paging Parameters Provider that page is loaded to let it update it's internal state to get ready for next loads
 6. Provide its' delegate with loaded data

-//TBD: Generate documentation and add it to the project wiki

 ## Usage

 To use paginator you first need to configure it like this (this looks pretty long but it really depends on the server you work with):